 of district courts; parole officers; foster parents; firefighters or police

-cause to believe that a child under age 18 is:
+When, in their professional capacities, they have reasonable cause to believe that a child under age 18 is:

 Suffering physical